 To fillet selected vertices in a polyline

 - 1 Choose Modify > Fillet. - 2 Select the polyline along the segment where you want to begin the fillet. - 3 Select the polyline along the segment where you want to end the fillet.

-Select the polyline along the (A) and (B) segments.
+(B) segments.